BrandonALittle/ewebcdc/employment.md

       content:
         |
         <p>
-        To apply for one of the above posted positions, please first ensure you meet the qualifications by reviewing the job annoucements above.
-Submit your resume and three professional references to <b>jobs@ewebcdc.com</b>
+        To apply for a position, please first ensure you meet the qualifications by reviewing the job annoucements above.
+Submit your resume and three professional references to <b>jobs@ewebcdc.com</b>.
         Please indicate in your email the position/s for which you would like to be considered.
         </p>